Summer Fast Pass to Completing Your Minor

 Session A

-Upper Division Requirement and Elective: GLB HLT 100 (Global Health and Development) + ENVIRON M167 (Environmental Justice through Multiple Lenses)
+Upper Division Requirement and Elective: Global Health 100 (Global Health and Development) + Public Health C150 (Fundamentals of Public Health)

-Upper Division Electives: HIST 179B (History of Medicine: Foundations of Modern Medicine) + HLT POL 100 (Health Care Systems and Health Policy)
+Upper Division Electives: History 179B (History of Medicine: Foundations of Modern Medicine) + Health Policy 100 (Health Care Systems and Health Policy)

 Work on completing your History minor from anywhere!
 Many Online courses that count towards a History minor are being offered during Session A and Session C this summer.
-In-person courses are also available for those who will be local to UCLA.
-With planning, you can complete your entire History minor in only two summers.
+With several asynchronous offerings, you can plan your summer with the ultimate flexibility.

 See how Summer can play an important role in your academic journey with the History minor roadmap.